tsmith4014/Django-OpenAI-ImageCreation-Chat-Application/README.md

 ## Configuration

-This project requires an OpenAI API key to function.
+This project requires an OpenAI API key to function, please go here https://platform.openai.com/docs/api-reference/introduction if you do not have a key and note this is a paid API key but its pretty cheap to run pricing here https://openai.com/pricing.
 It should be provided through an environment variable named `OPENAI_KEY`.

 If you are running the project locally, you can set the environment variable in your terminal: